 By the time Andrea Borondy Kitts’ husband Dan was diagnosed with lung cancer, it was too late.
 The disease had already reached an advanced stage and Dan, having watched his sister pass away from the same disease 11 years earlier, told his wife that she had to promise to let him decide when he was done with treatment.
+Dan’s immediate thoughts were about how his family was going to cope when he passes away.
+Having spoken to expert special risk managers, he was reassured he had the right life insurance policy to make sure they were taken care of.

 “For a year and a half, I tried to save Dan’s life,” says Borondy Kitts, who had only recently retired after a 32 year career as an aerospace engineer to join her husband in starting the next chapter of their life together.